GreenbergKU/romcom/dtr.md

 **Group Member Names**: Sue Wolf & Rachel Williams

 * **What are each of our learning goals for this project?
 What drives us in this project?**
-We're to learn & understand fundamentals as much as possible, and learning how best to collaborate.
+We're here to learn & understand fundamentals as much as possible, and learning how best to collaborate.

 * **What is your collaboration style?
 How do you feel about pair programming vs. divide-and-conquer approaches?**
 We will mostly do pair programming so we can work together efficiently.
 When we get stuck, we will work independently to find answers and play around, then come together.